diegoguedes/typeorm-node/README.md

 # TypeORM 0.3
-This project has as main objective to test the new type 0.3.
+This project has as main objective to test the new typeorm 0.3.
 It's a very simple project that doesn't have good practices like SOLID.

 If you would like to see a Node project using principles like SOLID, see this project: https://github.com/diegoguedes/nodejs-solid-principle